Is your brand invisible to AI?

 Tip: Always open external links in new windows to avoid people leaving your site completely.

-Here are some methods that can help you with improving the quality of your internal links.
+Here are some methods that can help you improve the quality of your internal links.
 To assist you, here is a diagram to help illustrate what your internal structure should look like for optimal results.

 Use Descriptive Anchor Text

-Tip: Revisit old webpages and check if you have hyperlinked and text saying “click here” and change this to something descriptive.
+Tip: Revisit old webpages and check if you have hyperlinks and text saying “click here” and change this to something descriptive.

 New: “We strongly recommend you check out our new trainers”